KoKeFD12/KoKeFD12/README.md

 ## Are you new here?
 <p>
   My name is Jorge Fernández.
 I'm a junior software developer from Spain.
-Want to know me more?
-Take a look to this Github summary and also don't forget to check my LinkedIn. 😉
+Want to know more about me?
+Take a look to this Github summary and also don't forget to check out my <a href="https://www.linkedin.com/in/jorge-fernández-clemente-384926232/">LinkedIn</a>. 😉
 </p>

 ## 👀 My Work!